google/timesketch/docker/dev/README.md

 docker-compose up -d
 ```

+The provided container definition runs Timesketch in development mode as a volume from your cloned repo.
+Any changes you make will appear in Timesketch automatically.

 If you see the folowing message you can continue

 ```
 Timesketch development server is ready!
 ```
 ### Find out container ID for the timesketch container

 ```